Looking for a place to just get away from it all for a weekend? These Minnesota road trips have something for everyone!

 6 | Two Harbors, MN

-Just past Duluth, on the eastern end of Minnesota’s north shore is the quaint town of Two Harbors.
-Nearby you can find, arguably, some of the state’s best state parks, hiking trails, and viewpoints at Tettegouche State Park, Palisade Head and Split Rock Lighthouse State Park.
+Just past Duluth, on the western end of Minnesota’s north shore is the quaint town of Two Harbors.
+Nearby you can find, arguably, some of Minnesota’s best state parks, hiking trails, and viewpoints at Tettegouche State Park, Palisade Head and Split Rock Lighthouse State Park.

 Two Harbors makes a great weekend getaway destination in all four seasons!
 Be sure to enjoy the sunset at the Two Harbors lighthouse on Agate Bay Beach and sunrise at Burlington Bay Beach.
 You won’t be disappointed!